wbmills/Minimal-Mechanism-of-CCE/README.md

 *University of Bristol*
 *Psychology Undergraduate Dissertation Project*

 This project aimed to investigate cumulative cultural evolution (CCE) in humans through a navigation task.
-The repository contains all the code utilized for the experiment.
+The repository contains all the code used in the experiment.
 Feedback is highly appreciated.